Why does my Maine Coon lick me?

-They love spending time with their human family, and cannot help but be affectionate towards their key owners, through the practise of licking.
+They love spending time with their human family, and cannot help but be affectionate towards their key owners, through the practice of licking.

 Therefore, if your Maine Coon is licking you it is worth considering whether they are doing this to be friendly, and sociable.

 10. Was Your Maine Coon Weaned Too Early?

-If you have considered all of the reasons listed above, but are still wondering why does my Maine Coon lick me, another possibility to consider is that cat was weaned too early.
+If you have considered all of the reasons listed above, but are still wondering why does my Maine Coon lick me, another possibility to consider is that the cat was weaned too early.

 How To Stop Cat Licking You

 Instead, it’s more likely that you feel compelled to clean the saliva off you, no matter how many good bacteria are meant to be in it!

-Too much licking can therefore cause a reaction in your skin that you wish to avoid, since it leaves your skin itchy, and red.
+Too much licking can therefore cause a reaction in your skin that you wish to avoid since it leaves your skin itchy, and red.

-If this sounds familiar, try one of the following methods to stop your Maine Coon licking you as much:
+If this sounds familiar, try one of the following methods to stop your Maine Coon from licking you as much: